-PFAS (per- and polyfluoroalkyl substances) is a group of man-made chemicals manufactured for a variety of industrial purposes, with the potential to raise health concerns if detected in drinking water.
-In June 2023, we sampled our water for over 20 variants of PFAS and all samples came back Non-Detectable.
+PFAS (per- and polyfluoroalkyl substances) are a group of man-made chemicals manufactured for a variety of industrial purposes, with the potential to raise health concerns if detected in drinking water.
+In June 2023, and again in November 2024, Deer Creek Water Association sampled our water for over 20 variants of PFAS and all samples came back Non-Detectable.